rishabh0com/JS_Calculator/README.md

 ## Technologies Used
 Mention the technologies and frameworks you used in your project.
 For example:
-- HTML
+- HTML for the structure
-- CSS
+- CSS for styling
-- JavaScript
+- JavaScript for functionality
-- Methods
 <br>

 ## Installation